Four Color Process Labels

 Our flexographic and digital label presses use a “4 color process” to achieve high definition, full-color results.
-These 4 colors are commonly known as “CMYK” which stands for Cyan, Magenta, Yellow, and Key (Black).
+Commonly known as “CMYK”, these 4 colors stand for Cyan, Magenta, Yellow, and Key (Black).

-In flexographic printing, the label artwork’s colors are separated into ink levels of CMYK.
+In flexographic printing, the label artwork’s colors separate into ink levels of CMYK.
 This separation is used to create printing plates and each plate prints a single color.
 With all four printing plates combined, the CMYK inks create photographic quality images.

 Achieving Crisp Images and Color Accuracy